rudasrudas/exam-election-frontend/README.md

 # exam-election-frontend
 24 hour exam project at KEA, 3rd semester Computer Science AP degree.
-Backend rest api for an election software at a single municipality in Denmark.
+Frontend webpage for an election software at a single municipality in Denmark.

 2021/12/20